xAranaktu/FIFA-18---Career-Mode-Cheat-Table/README.md

   - You can use lua to make your life easier.
 There is a .lua script in folder with cheat table called "autoattach.lua". [here](http://fearlessrevolution.com/viewtopic.php?f=4&t=4976&p=21649#p21608) you can read how to use it.

 * **What's "Transfer.ini & Transfers.ini"?**
   - This script is allowing to edit some settings from these .ini files.
 Generally, it can be used to make transfer window more active.
-This script is using default settings, you need to edit it to see any different in game.
-Right click -> Change script -> Edit what you want to edit (Just change value after "#".) -> Ok -> Activate script -> Load your career save.
+This script is using default settings, you need to edit it to see any difference in the game.
+Right-click -> Change script -> Edit what you want to edit (Just change value after "#".) -> Ok -> Activate script -> Load your career save.
 [Here's my config](https://pastebin.com/9QAkY79D)

 ## Getting Started